mrdandelion6/six.nvim/README.md

 This is done through modifying `.bashrc` to send a signal to Neovim whenever you change directory or start a shell.
 You must copy some of the contents of `bashrc.sh` into your own `~/.bashrc` script for this to work.
 I have not yet implemented a Windows equivalent feature :(

 ### Runnable Jupyter Notebooks
 An unstable feature I am working on.
-Currently the plugin files for this end in the suffix `.unstable`.
-I didn't make a separate branch for this because I follow bad practices sometimes , sorry.
+Currently the plugin files for these are in `lua/unstable`.

 When complete , should be able to view Jupyter notebooks like they are markdown files with runnable segments of code.